advising customers of necessary repairs and giving an estimate of cost and time

 using hand and power tools such as wrenches, drills and welding equipment

 You may be able to specialise in a particular make of motorcycle.

 The figures below are only a guide.
 Actual pay rates may vary, depending on:

 the size of the company or organisation you work for

 the demand for the job.

 Starting salaries may be based on the National Minimum Wage (NMW).
-At present the apprentice rate, for those aged under 19 or aged 19 or over and in the first year of their apprenticeship, is £3.50 an hour (April 2017).
-Salaries for newly qualified motorcycle technicians tend to be around £12,500 a year, rising with experience to about £22,000 to £26,000 a year.
+The apprentice rate, for those aged under 19 or aged 19 or over and in the first year of their apprenticeship, is £5.28 an hour (1 April 2023).
+Salaries for newly qualified motorcycle technicians tend to be around £16,000 a year, rising with experience from around £22,000 to over £30,000 a year.

 You will work in garages, workshops or depots, which may be cold and draughty in winter and hot in summer.

 You might have to go out in all weathers to go to breakdowns.